Protective Put Options Strategy

 - Let it expire worthless - if the stock holds up, the put expires and you accept the premium as the cost of insurance you ended up not needing.

-- Exercise the put — if the stock has fallen below the strike at expiration, you can exercise and sell your shares at the strike price.
-Most brokers will auto-exercise an in-the-money put at expiration.
+- Exercise the put - if the stock has fallen below the strike at expiration, you can exercise and sell your shares at the strike price.
+At expiration, many brokers will automatically exercise an in-the-money put, subject to their procedures and exercise thresholds.

 - Sell the put before expiration - if the stock has dropped and the put has gained value, you can sell it for a profit while keeping your shares.
 This is often the better choice if you still want to hold the stock long term, because it monetizes the hedge without triggering a stock sale.